 Golden Retrievers are fantastic pets who require lots and lots of exercise, so you’ll need to find a harness that works best for you (if a harness is a way you want to go).

 There is a wide range of options available, from standard body-fitted versions like the Embark to more training-oriented types like the Gentle Leader or EasyWalk harness.
 Every dog is different, so you’ll need to base your decision on your pet’s individual needs.

 - Maturity/level of training

 - The thickness of his coat

-Also, bear in mind that Retrievers are very adventurous dogs who love jumping in the water or ploughing through the undergrowth, so pick a harness that will definitely stay on him and will definitely stay in one piece after a bit of roughing-up.
+Also, bear in mind that Retrievers are very adventurous dogs who love jumping in the water or ploughing through the undergrowth, so pick a harness that will stay on him and will remain in one piece after a bit of roughing-up.

-We hope you found our curated best Golden Retriever harness collection helpful.
+We hope you found our curated best dog harnesses for Golden Retrievers collection helpful.
 Remember to comment below or check out our Facebook page.